 Even if it is your first arrest, marijuana possession is a serious charge that could land you with a criminal record that will most likely affect your future in some way.
 If you have been arrested and charged with possession of marijuana in or around Hernando County, Citrus County, or Sumter County, and are considering an experienced criminal defense attorney as a part of your strategy, it is best to contact him as soon as possible after your arrest.

 Ashley Aulls is an experienced and knowledgeable marijuana crime defense lawyer in Brooksville who understands the weight of the charges against you and therefore maintains close communications with all of his clients.
 With over 15 years of experience in the criminal defense field and a family history of successful legal professionals, Ashley Aulls knows what it takes to win a marijuana case as well as how to treat a client with compassion and respect.
-He founded Ashley M. Aulls, P.A. with the intent to not only fight for a client’s rights in the Florida criminal process, but to educate that client step-by-step on what is going on with his or her case.
+He founded The Law Office of Ashley Aulls, P.A. with the intent to not only fight for a client’s rights in the Florida criminal process, but to educate that client step-by-step on what is going on with his or her case.

-To find out what Ashley M. Aulls, P.A. can do for your marijuana possession case in Spring Hill or the surrounding areas, call (352) 593-4115 today to schedule your initial case consultation.
+To find out what The Law Office of Ashley Aulls, P.A. can do for your marijuana possession case in Spring Hill or the surrounding areas, call (352) 593-4115 today to schedule your initial case consultation.

 Florida Definition of Possession of Marijuana